AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 ## Installation and configuration

-To get started with Catalog Service for Adobe Commerce , the following steps are required:
+To get started with [!DNL Catalog Service] for Adobe Commerce, the following steps are required:

 - Install the data export extensions
 - Configure the service and data export